tari-project/tari/RFC/src/Glossary.md

 Validator nodes (VNs) make up the Tari second layer, or [Digital Asset Network].
 VNs are responsible for creating and updating [digital asset]s living on the Tari network.

+## Wallet
+[wallet]: #wallet "A Wallet for Tari coins"

+A Tari Wallet is responsible for managing key pairs, and for constructing and negotiating [transaction]s for transferring and receiving [tari coin]s on the [Base Layer].

 # Disclaimer